parnopaeus/repository-handbook/Infrastructure-and-Interoperability.md

      * system design
      * system implementation
      * ongoing support
-    *Outsourcing requires a point person for vendor contact, including escalating bugs that are discovered, service issues, and desires for new features.
+    * Outsourcing requires a point person for vendor contact, including escalating bugs that are discovered, service issues, and desires for new features.
 Determine who will serve in this role.
 - [ ] Identify what portions of your infrastructure should be in-sourced
   * Does in-sourced infrastructure exist that meets the needs of your user community of focus?
   * Is staff effort available for the support of these components?
 How much?
 Consider system implementation and ongoing costs for support services.
-  * Coordination will be required across departments within Cornell.
+  * Coordination will be required across departments within your organization.
 Determine who will perform this function.
 - [ ] If your infrastructure utilizes in-sourced and out-sourced components, draw a diagram to express how the components fit together, the flow of data, and area of responsibility for support and funding.
 This can bring clarity to missing pieces of the overall infrastructure.

 **Level of service**